christinedbaxter/readme-generator/output/README.md

   ## Installation

-To install necessary dependencies, run the following command:
+To install necessary dependencies into the node_modules folder, run the following command:
 ```
 npm i
 ```